Lutie/Divine-Ascension-RO---News/README.txt

+# Divine Ascension - Mystic (Project) 5 - rAthena

+## 1. Info

+This website is meant to be used to display news about the Mystic (project) 5 development.

+## 2. Theme

-Dimension by HTML5 UP
+Theme is : Dimension by HTML5 UP (html5up.net | @ajlkn)
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Is is free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Dimension, a fun little one-pager with modal-ized (is that a word?) "pages" and a cool depth effect (click on a menu item to see what I mean).
-Simple, fully responsive, and kitted out with all the usual pre-styled elements you'd expect.
-Hope you dig it :)

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)

-AJ
-aj@lkn.io | @ajlkn

-Credits:
+## 3. Notes

 	Demo Images:
 		Unsplash (unsplash.com)